yogeshmpandey/yogeshmpandey.github.io/_posts/2016-11-30-Photojourney-Shimla-Fagu.md

 >Indian Flag at The Ridge

-After a short trip for an hour we reached Fagu.
+After a short trip for an hour, we reached Fagu.
 It is a beautiful place with sparse population and fine views of Pir Panjal Range.

 <img src="http://i.imgur.com/VzgPg38.jpg" alt="sun in shimla">